kylejray/kylejray.github.io/_posts/2023-06-28-distribution-sampling.markdown

 ### The catch
 You did need to invert the cdf, which can be a bit of a bummer.
 Or course, since you are working on a computer (probably) you can probably do a pretty good job of numerically integrating the pdf and building up a numeric inverse instead.
 But the real issue with this method is how it scales into higher dimensions.

-Unfortunately for anyone who lives or thinks in more than 1Dimension: the inverse cdf is only guarateed to exist and/or be well defined in a single dimension.
+Unfortunately for anyone who lives or thinks in more than 1Dimension: the inverse cdf is only guaranteed to exist and/or be well defined in a single dimension.
 Multivariate distributions typically have multi-valued inverse cdf relations.
 Just imagine a symmetric 2 dimensional gaussian distribution.
-There will be a circle of coordiantes at a radius $$r$$ from the peak of the gaussian that all share the same probability, so just choosing a probability between $$0$$ and $$1$$ will not give you an unambiguous point in coordinate space.
-Additionally, the size of these regions depends on how far from the center you are-- so it doesn't evem make sense to sample the probability uniformly anyway.
+There will be a circle of coordinates at a radius $$r$$ from the peak of the gaussian that all share the same probability, so just choosing a probability between $$0$$ and $$1$$ will not give you an unambiguous point in coordinate space.
+Additionally, the size of these regions depends on how far from the center you are-- so it doesn't even make sense to sample the probability uniformly anyway.
 So, let's work on a method that will work for multivariate distributions.

 ### First pass at a new method
 Here is the idea:
 * we generate a point $$Y$$ in our domain using a uniform distribution
-* we calcualte the probability $$\text{pdf}(Y)$$ of that point using the known target pdf
+* we calculate the probability $$\text{pdf}(Y)$$ of that point using the known target pdf
-* we genenrate a random uniform variable $$U \in [0,1]$$,
+* we generate a random uniform variable $$U \in [0,1]$$,
 * we accept the point Y as being part of our sample if $$U \leq \text{pdf}(Y)$$ The idea behind this is intuitive.
-We are more likely to accept the higher probability events and less likely to accept the low probability ones, and the ratio between these acceptances is the ratio of ther relative probabilities.
+We are more likely to accept the higher probability events and less likely to accept the low probability ones, and the ratio between these acceptances is the ratio of the relative probabilities.
 Thus, we would expect our list of accepted $$Y$$ values to follow the target pdf.
 Sure, we have lost some efficiency, because we have to spend resources making samples that will be rejected-- but that is the tradeoff ofr this more general method.
 Let's take a look at how this works in practice, using the same target distribution as above:
 {% highlight python %}
 def target_dist(x):
     return 2*x